drupal-entity-training/event/index.md

 * Add a `templates` directory

-* Add a `templates/event.html.twig` with the following:
+* Add a `templates/event.html.twig` file with the following:

   {% raw %}
   ```twig